descostesn/RIntroProgBio/whileloop.md

 			do something
 		}

 And...
 You are going to understand why we saw boolean in the previous section.
-Hopefully you are going to feel a 'click' in your brain pushing you to pronounce the sound 'aaaaaaaahhhhhhhhhh'. ok, the idea of the while loop is to say: **While condition is TRUE, keep doing 'something'**.
+The idea of the while loop is to say: **While condition is TRUE, keep doing 'something'**.

-Let's take a super easy example: while i is lower than 4, display the gene name.
+Example: while i is lower than 4, display the gene name.
 Since our vector contains only 4 names, it makes sense isn't it?

 ```